-I’m one of those people that likes to wait until after Thanksgiving to start the Christmas countdown.
-But with the Christmas creep, we’re barely over Halloween when the retail industry has us feeling the sudden urge to start prepping and shopping for Christmas.
+My kids make me wait until November 1st to start the Christmas countdown…and then it’s full steam ahead!
+But with the Christmas creep, we’re barely over Labor Day when the retail industry has us feeling the sudden urge to start prepping and shopping for Christmas.

 But, wait!
 Don’t start shopping just yet.
 Christmas is the perfect excuse to declutter.
 Out with the old, in with the new.

-This one is a no-brainer.
+This one is a no-brainer when you have children.
 Before bringing more toys into your home at Christmas, now is the time to declutter the ones you already have.
+This is one thing I am adamant about doing each fall!
+With a large family, even when minimal in the toy department, it adds up to clutter quickly!

 Start by tossing broken toys and sorting out any toys that your kids have outgrown.
 Pare down electronic toys and duplicate toys, and make sure the ones you keep mesh with your family’s goals.